MKSJOY/SHIRITORI-WORD-GAME/README.md

 cd shiritori-game/client
 npm install
 npm run dev
-Open your browser at http://localhost:5173 to play.
+Open your browser at http://localhost:5173 or use live link: https://shiritori-word-game.vercel.app/ to play.
 The game automatically switches turns and validates words.

 ## 🔄 Reset Game